anchorblock/object_detection/TO_DO.md

     | Gradient Clip                 | 5.0      |
     | Weight Decay                  | 0.05     |

-    During fine-tuning, cutmix and mixup have to be disabled.
+    During fine-tuning epochs, cutmix and mixup will be disabled automatically, and it will be handleed with custom callback class.

 - [x] [scripts/evaluate_backbone_classifier.py](./scripts/evaluate_backbone_classifier.py) evaluation for imagenet validation data